Sumitharp/part2/Revolut.md

 ## Overview and Origin

 Revolut was founded on 1 July 2015 by Nikolay Storonsky and Vlad Yatsenko.
 The company was originally based in Level39, a financial technology incubator in Canary Wharf, London.
 Revolut was initially launched in the UK and offered prepaid cards, multi currency exchange, international transfer to freelancers and Small and Medium Enterprises.
+It obtained European Bank license in 2018.
+In addition, Revolut is authorized in the UK by the Financial Conduct Authority (FCA) under the Electronic Money Regulations 2011.

 Nilkolay Storonsky, who had master's in physics and economics, was a trader at Credit Suisse and Lehman Brothers prior to starting Revolut with Vlad Yatsenko, former Credit Suisse and Deutsche Bank developer.
 Storonsky realised that he was waisting hundreds of pounds on forex fees and commissions when he was travelling.
 When he found out that multi-currency card were not possible at that time, he decided to come up with a  solution.